Functional sets with typed symbols : Mixed zonotopes and Polynotopes for hybrid nonlinear reachability and filtering: From symbolic zonotopes and mixed encoding to polynotopes

 \subsection{Polynomial s-functions and polynotopes}

 Let $(\boxplus,\boxtimes)$ denote a generic matrix product: $M (\boxplus,\boxtimes) N = \boxplus_{j=1}^{p}(M_{ij} \boxtimes N_{jk})$, where $p$ both refers to the number of columns of $M$ and the number of rows of $N$.
 For example, $MN = M(+,.)N$ is the classical matrix product. $+$, $.$, $\verb|^|$ respectively denote sum, product, power. \begin{defn}[Monomial matrix notation] The monomial matrix $\theta^E$ is $(\theta^T (.,\verb|^|) E)^T$, where $\theta$ (resp. $E$) is a so-called variable matrix (resp. exponent matrix) of dimension compatible with the generic matrix product $(.,\verb|^|)$.
 The operator $\,^T$ refers to transposition. \end{defn} Examples: Taking $\theta=[s_1; s_2]$ and $E=[1, 0, 2; 0, 3, 4]$ yields $\theta^E=[s_1; s_2^3; s_1^2 s_2^4]$. $\theta^\identity=\theta$ with $\identity=$ identity.\\ \begin{defn}[Polynomial wff] The wff $F(s_I)$ is polynomial in $s_I$ if it can be written as $c+R s_I^E$ where the vector $c$ and the matrices $R$ and $E$ do not depend on the symbolic variables in $s_I$.
-Shortly,\\ \rule{1cm}{0mm} Polynomial wff: $F(s_I) = c+R s_I^E$. \end{defn} Then, $c$, $R$, $s_I$, $E$, $s_I^E$ are respectively the so-called constant vector, coefficient/generator matrix, symbol(ic variable) vector, exponent matrix, monomial vector. \begin{defn}[s-polynotope] A symbolic polynotope (s-polynotope) is an s-function $f=\zono{f}_{s,\tau}=(I,F(s_I))$ such that the wff $F(.)$ is polynomial in the symbolic variables in $s_I$. \end{defn} \begin{defn}[e-polynotope] The e-polynotope related to the s-polynotope $\zono{f}_{s,\tau}$ is the image-set $\imset{f}_{s,\tau,\iota}$ of $f=\zono{f}_{s,\tau}$ under a polynomial interpretation $\iota f$ of $f$.
+Shortly,\\ \rule{1cm}{0mm} Polynomial wff: $F(s_I) = c+R s_I^E$. \end{defn} Then, $c$, $R$, $s_I$, $E$, $s_I^E$ are respectively the so-called constant vector, coefficient/generator matrix, symbol(ic variable) vector, exponent matrix, monomial vector. \begin{defn}[s-polynotope] A symbolic polynotope (s-polynotope) $\zono{f}_{s,\tau}$ is an s-function $f=F(s_I)$ such that the wff $F(s_I)$ is polynomial in the symbolic variables in $s_I$. \end{defn} \begin{defn}[e-polynotope] The e-polynotope related to the s-polynotope $\zono{f}_{s,\tau}$ is the image-set $\imset{f}_{s,\tau,\iota}$ of $f=\zono{f}_{s,\tau}$ under a polynomial interpretation $\iota f$ of $f$.
 An e-polynotope is thus a set-valued evaluation (semantics) related to a given s-polynotope (syntax). \end{defn} The name polynotope introduced in this work originates from a contraction of polynomial and zonotope.
 Following~\cite{Kochdumper2019a}, it is also willingly close to polytope.
-So, \emph{polynotope} gathers, at least partially, the Greek roots of polynomial (from \emph{polus}:numerous and \emph{nomos}:division) and polytope (from \emph{polus} and \emph{topos}:location).
+So, \emph{polynotope} gathers, at least partially, the Greek roots of polynomial (from \emph{polus}:numerous and \emph{nomos}:division) and polytope (from \emph{polus} and \emph{topos}:location). \\ Under the assumption~\ref{assum:types}, polynotopes are to sparse polynomial zonotopes what mixed zonotopes are to zonotopes.
+They can also be viewed as constrained polynomial zonotopes with polynomial constraints managed through a possibly extensible set of symbol types.

 One possible data structure to store a symbolic polynotope is $(c,R,I,E)$.
 The related s-function defined by a wff denoted $\zono{c,R,I,E}_{s,\tau}$ is $f=(I, c + R s_I^E)$, and the related e-polynotope is in (\ref{eq:epoly}):